OKCody/Antenna/20150223_Independent_Design_Project.md

 ##  Latch Design

 I tried my best to create two independent latch circuits, one controlling a green LED and the other a red LED.
 In this configuration I imagined having one switch that would turn on either latching circuit depending on whose turn it was in the game.
 I also planned on using a 555 timer in a flip-flop configuration to keep track of whose turn it was.
 When the output of the 555 was high it would be one player's turn and when low, the other player's.
 After each press of a button on the playing surface, the 555 would need to switch states.
 The design that most closely performed as I intended it to is in the diagram below.
-It does allow for selectively controlling each LED; however, when switching between states it unintendedly toggles the state of the LED who is being unselected.
+It does allow for selectively controlling each LED; however, when switching between states it unintentionally toggles the state of the LED who is being unselected.

 [![latch-design-3](http://codyalantaylor.com/wp-content/uploads/2015/02/latch-design-3.jpg)](http://codyalantaylor.com/wp-content/uploads/2015/02/latch-design-3.jpg)